-Shop Floor Automations interviews Jeremy Bout of Edge Factor
+Shop Floor Automations interviews Jeremy Bout of Edge Factor:

-Manufacturing jobs prove to be the perfect middle ground for the frustrated parent who paid for a child’s education who does not have a job in that career field, while the employer gets skilled workers, and the educator can get the resources they need to teach in this realm.
+Manufacturing jobs prove to be the perfect middle ground for the frustrated parent who paid for a child’s education who does not have a job in that career field.
+It also funnels skilled workers to the employer, while the educator can get the resources they need to teach in this realm.